No Need to Train Your RDB Foundation Model

-If we compute JUICE embeddings for all rows of $\bX$ as described above, the resulting $\bZ$ will necessarily satisfy Definition \ref{def:juice}.
-In fact, the interpretable column-wise information partitioning is even stronger: Each column of $\bZ$ so-constructed is actually a function of a single auxiliary data column \textit{and} a single meta-path connecting the target node with nodes within this data column.
-This organization dramatically simplifies the ICL stage, which need not disentangle useful and useless dimensions that have been nonlinearly coupled through a traditional dense encoder.

 \paragraph{Additional JUICE variations.} There exist other channels for enhancing JUICE expressiveness as well.
 Specifically, we may execute (\ref{eq:MP-GNN_layer}) with multiple different $\operatorname{agg}$ functions and concatenate the results to obtain a richer set of column-aligned representations.
 Depending on the task, different aggregations may be useful in sorting out various forms of homophily versus heterophily network effects (see Appendix \ref{app:network_effects} for further background context and related discussion).
 For example, for an RDB predictive task dominated by homophily relationships, mean or mode aggregation could potentially be quite valuable.
 Meanwhile, stdev, entropy, or quantile aggregations could be suitable for capturing a portion of network effects leaning in the heterophily direction.
 Concatenation of multiple such aggregation functions has also been advocated in \citet{corso2020principal}, where it is shown that a single aggregator alone cannot differentiate various non-isomorphic graph structures.
 Moreover, it is reasonable to invoke LLM agents for proposing candidate sets of aggregation functions and/or associated meta-paths (albeit at a greater risk of leakage because of prior LLM exposure to benchmarking data).
 The SQL-based foundation of RDBLearn, discussed further in Section \ref{sec:implementation}, is particularly amenable to this form of augmentation.